jup-ag/space-station/docs/2-apis/1-swap-api.md

   computeBudgetInstructions, // The necessary instructions to setup the compute budget. setupInstructions, // Setup missing ATA for the users.
-  swapInstruction: swapInstructionPayload, // The actual swap instruction. cleanupInstruction, // Unwrap the SOL if `wrapUnwrapSOL = true`. addressLookupTableAddresses, // The lookup table addresses that you can use if you are using versioned transaction.
+  swapInstruction: swapInstructionPayload, // The actual swap instruction. cleanupInstruction, // Unwrap the SOL if `wrapAndUnwrapSol = true`. addressLookupTableAddresses, // The lookup table addresses that you can use if you are using versioned transaction.
 } = instructions;